openharmony/docs/en/application-dev/reference/apis-telephony-kit/js-apis-sms.md

 # @ohos.telephony.sms (SMS)

 The **sms** module provides basic SMS management functions.
-You can create and send SMS messages, and obtain and set the default SIM card for sending and receiving SMS messages.
-Besides, you can obtain and set the SMSC address, and check whether the current device can send and receive SMS messages.
+With the APIs provided by this module, you can create and send SMS messages, and obtain the ID of the default SIM card used to send and receive SMS messages, and check whether the current device can send and receive SMS messages.

 >**NOTE**
 >